 1. Center Purpose.
 The purpose of the CALIFORNIA ASSOCIATION OF REALTORS® (“C.A.R.”)
 Real Estate Mediation Center for Consumers (the “Center”) is to provide parties to real estate transactions with a highly qualified pool of specially trained, objective and reliable mediation professionals to assist them in resolving their real estate related disputes.
 The goal of the Center is to provide consumers with an affordable, supportive and confidential process that working with the mediator of their choosing, will assist them to reach a mutually agreeable settlement and thereby avoid the time, expense and uncertainty of litigating their dispute in court.

 2. Cases Eligible for Mediation.
-All real estate disputes, with a focus on real estate disputes among consumers arising under the CALIFORNIA ASSOCIATION OF REALTORS® Residential Purchase Agreement and Joint Escrow Instructions (“RPA-CA”).
+The Center will accept all real estate disputes, with a focus on real estate disputes among consumers arising under the CALIFORNIA ASSOCIATION OF REALTORS® Residential Purchase Agreement and Joint Escrow Instructions (“RPA-CA”).
 In addition, the Center may consider and accept other types of disputes on a case-by-case basis.

 4. Fees and Costs.
 Center mediators are required to keep their mediation fee schedule and any associated policies up-to-date at all times.
 Mediator fees and policies along with a full profile of each mediator is accessible within the mediator fee and policy schedules page.

 a.
 Filing Costs.
-A $400 filing cost is paid directly to the Center and is non-refundable.
-The filing costs must be received with your Request to Mediate in order to begin the process.
-Please ensure that the other party to your dispute has agreed to mediate at the Center prior to submitting your request.
-In most cases the initiating party will pay the full filing cost.
-As a courtesy, we ask our mediators to reduce the deposit due from the filing party by $200 and increase the deposit due from the responding party by $200 to offset the filing party's advance payment of the filing cost.
+A $500 filing fee is paid directly to the Center and is non-refundable.
+The filing fee must be received with your Request to Mediate to begin the process.
+You may contact the other party to your dispute to confirm they have agreed to mediate at the Center prior to submitting your request, but you are not required to.
+In most cases, the initiating party will pay the filing fee.
+Your mediator will reduce the deposit due from the initiating party by $250 and increase the deposit due from the responding party by $250 to offset the initiating party's advance payment of the filing fee.
 Fees to the mediator are separate and paid directly to the mediator as provided below.

 b.
 Fees for Preparation and Travel.
-In general, Center mediators provide scheduling, local travel and preparation time without charge for up to two hours and charge their hourly rate thereafter.
+In general, Center mediators provide scheduling, local travel and preparation time without charge for up to two hours.
+The first 2 hours of billable mediator time will be $200 per hour and the mediator's hourly rate thereafter.
 The parties and their counsel are encouraged to independently coordinate their availability for mediation to avoid incurring excess fees.
-For complex disputes, disputes arising out of an agreement that is not a C.A.R. standard form agreement, or disputes that require extensive review of documents in advance of the mediation, preparation fees may apply as provided by your mediator.
+There may be additional preparation fees for complex disputes (e.g., disputes arising from a non-standard C.A.R. agreement, or disputes that require extensive review of documents).
 See the fee and policy schedule for further details.

 c.
 Initial Hourly Fees to Parties.
-Center mediators agree to a maximum collective fee to the parties of $175.00 per hour for the first 2 hours of mediation hearing time.
-Parties commit to a minimum of 3 hours of mediation hearing time, unless otherwise noted in the fee and policy schedule.
-Hourly fees after the first 2 hours are at the rate provided in the mediator’s fee and policy schedule All mediator fees are billed in advance by and paid directly to the mediator.
+Center mediators agree that the first 2 hours of billable mediator time will be $200 per hour.
+Parties commit to a minimum of 4 hours of mediation hearing time, unless otherwise noted in the fee and policy schedule.
+Hourly fees after the first 2 hours are at the rate provided in the mediator’s fee and policy schedule.
+All mediator fees are billed in advance by and paid directly to the mediator.

 d.
 Fee Deposit.
-Center mediators generally require a minimum deposit equal to 3 hours mediation hearing time prior to reserving the mediation date.
+Center mediators generally require a minimum deposit equal to 4 hours of mediation hearing time prior to reserving the mediation date.
 See the mediator fee schedule for actual requirements.

-Represented by Counsel Any party may be represented by cousel.
+Representation by Counsel.
+Any party may be represented by counsel.
 If a dispute involves a small sum and is not complex, parties may choose not to be represented by counsel.
-If a party will be represented by counsel at the mediation conferene, the mediator and all parties must be notified in writing at least ten (10) days in advance of the conference date of such party's intent to be represented by counsel. failure to comply with this notice requirement may result in the need for a continuance and application of a continuance fee as provided in Fees and Costs.
+If a party will be represented by counsel at the mediation conference, the mediator and all parties must be notified in writing at least ten (10) days in advance of the conference date of such party's intent to be represented by counsel.
+Failure to comply with this notice requirement may result in the need for a continuance and application of a continuance fee as provided in Fees and Costs.